lavollmer/regex-tutorial/README.md

 ### OR Operator

+The OR Operator | is a boolean that matches the before or after code snippet.
+In the hex value regex example below, it is saying that a 6 character string (characters made of a-z or integers 0-9) or 3 character string (characters made of a-z or integers 0-9) will be allowed.
+Anything outside those specified character counts will not match.

+Anchor Hex Value Example: /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ### Character Classes

 A regex includes simple characters and special characters.
 Simple characters are characters that mean exactly what they are.
 An example would be the alphabet such as "a" means "a". [abcd] is the same [a-d] which specifies a range of characters.